noble-ai/rescript-prelude/docs/generated/Map.md

 ### Map.Complex

-\nSince the key comaprisons in Js map are vaguely by reference,\nthey play poorly with rescripts ease of creating new values.\nSo for situations where you have a key that is not a primitive\nwhere the value and reference comparison collapse\nUse Complex Map, providing a string representation of your type\nSo we can track those key values separate from the value values\nand pretend everything is the same\n
+Since the key comaprisons in Js map are vaguely by reference,
+they play poorly with rescripts ease of creating new values.
+So for situations where you have a key that is not a primitive
+where the value and reference comparison collapse
+Use Complex Map, providing a string representation of your type
+So we can track those key values separate from the value values
+and pretend everything is the same

 ### Map.Complex.Make